 The U-M Statement on Stewardship outlines the fundamental responsibilities of every member of the university community in their functioning as a steward of university resources, including information resources.

-Information security policies and standards deal with how the university protects its information technology assets and institutional sensitive data while complying with all relevant laws and regulations.
+Information security policies deal with how the university protects its information technology assets and institutional sensitive data while complying with all relevant laws and regulations.

 - Information Security (SPG 601.27)

 - Information Security Incident Reporting (SPG 601.25)